 THAI CHICKEN PANANG CURRY RECIPE (PANANG GAI)

-Because of this strong flavour, which can be quite challenging even for Thai people, a plate of Thai Chicken Panang Curry is usually eaten quite slowly, allowing the taste buds to recover between spoonfuls.
-Also due to this taste, it is often ordered as an accompaniment to beer or whisky, much in the way we order bar snacks in the Western World.
+Due to its strong flavour, panang curry can be quite the challenge to eat even for Thai people.
+A plate of this curry is usually eaten quite slowly, allowing the taste buds to recover between spoonfuls.
+Also due to this taste, it is often ordered as an accompaniment to beer or whisky, much in the way we order bar snacks in the western world.
 It is quite a culinary experience to set your taste buds afire with a spoon of spicy Thai Salad, and then drink a little beer to help soothe the burning sensation, and take away the sour taste.